InnoTecTing Could Take Your Business to The Next Level

 Consider the example of Kiddicraft, a company built by child psychologist and pioneer toymaker Hilary Fisher Page in the 1940s.
 Kiddicraft manufactured plastic hollow building blocks with four to eight studs that could be used to build homes to skyscrapers.

-While visiting a trade fair, Mr. Ole Kirk Christiansen bought a plastic molding machine which could produce different type of toys, similar to the one that Kiddicraft used.
+While visiting a trade fair, Mr. Ole Kirk Christiansen bought a plastic molding machine that could produce different types of toy, similar to the one that Kiddicraft used.

 He copied each and every design of Kiddicraft toys and earned billions while Kiddicraft’s owner committed suicide as his company incurred huge losses.
 Innovation without protection isn’t good at all.

 Protection saves the day for those who toiled years at coming up with innovative things.
 Consider the case of Curtis vs. Wright brothers, for instance.
 Glenn Curtis is considered as the founder of the US aviation industry.
 Curtis won various prizes like the first plane to fly a kilometer in a straight line and flying 25 miles in a plane he designed.

 Curtis later designed aircraft that had aileron.
 Wright brothers already had a patent on ailerons and they warned Curtis to refrain from using their inventions.
 However, Curtis didn’t heed the warning and sold one aircraft having aileron.
 This led Wright brothers to file an infringement suit against Curtis.

 After six years of trial, the court judged the ruling in favor of Wright brothers ordering Curtis to cease making airplanes that infringed on Wright brothers’ patents.
 Protection saved the day for the Wright brothers.

 Protection is indispensable for businesses that invest a lot in innovation.
 There are multiple examples where lack of protection resulted in the company with the idea of turning to ashes whereas the companies that copied the ideas made huge profits.